 Your hair is one of the first things people see when they look at you.
 Like it or not, your hair is a big part of the image you present to the world every day.
 If you experience hair loss or hair thinning, it probably happens so gradually that you do not notice it right away.
-But once you see a difference in your hair line, you may want to consider hair restoration treatment.
+But once you see a difference in your hair line, you may want to consider & try to be ready for hair restoration treatment.
 Here are just some indications that can help you determine if you are ready to give hair restoration a try.

 You have hereditary baldness.
-You need Hair Restoration!
+You’re Ready for Hair Restoration!

 You aren’t past the point of baldness that a transplant can’t help.